marciprescott/gemini/README.md

 Bash
 python gemini.py

-The script should take user input (if applicable) and generate content using Bard's API.
+The script will take user input and generate content using Bard's API.
+There is  also a skincare quiz under survey.py if you are curious as to your skin type and concerns, feel free to run survey.py!
+I am adding integration with claude and will eventually have one with GhatGPT as well.